|HPS 0410||Einstein for Everyone|

 (millions of light years)

 The magic number of 20 in this formula carries a lot of the content.
-In effect is it telling us that we need to assign 20 kilometers per second of velocity of recession for every million light years of distance between us and the galaxy.
+In effect it is telling us that we need to assign 20 kilometers per second of velocity of recession for every million light years of distance between us and the galaxy.
 This number, which is one of the most important cosmic parameters, is known as Hubble's constant.

 Built into Hubble's law is also a notion of the age of the universe.
 To see it, consider a galaxy a million light years distant from us.
 If its speed of recession was the same in all history, we can compute how long ago the matter of that galaxies was here.
 Similarly we can compute how long ago the matter of a galaxy two million light years distant was here.
 And we can compute how long ago the matter of a galaxy three million light years distant was here.